Shield Admin Access

 • View mail Recently held in Jail.

-• Superusers can set access for any users.
+• Superusers can set access for any user.

 • Administrators can set access for anyone below the Superuser level.

-• Both Superusers and Administrators can set Veto access for any users.
+• Both Superusers and Administrators can set Veto access for any user.

 • Adjust Risk Levels

-• Both Superusers and Administrators can set Risk Levels for the Organization and all users.
+• Superusers and Administrators can set Risk Levels for the Organization and all users.

 • View Groups

-• Both Superusers and Administrators can view the list of Groups configured in Microsoft for the Organization, as well as Sync with Microsoft.
+• Both Superusers and Administrators can view the list of Groups configured in Microsoft for the Organization and Sync with Microsoft.

 • Changes to Groups may only be performed in M365 by authorized accounts.